How To Reclaim Yourself After An Abusive Relationship: 10 Steps To Empowerment

 If you’re asking these questions, you’re not broken.
 You’re waking up.
 And that awakening is powerful, even if it’s messy or even hurts.

 This post isn’t about fixing yourself.
-It’s about walking back home to yourself, one compassionate step at a time.
+It’s about healing yourself after emotional abuse, one compassionate step at a time.

 Step 1: Acknowledge That It Was Abuse